A guide to climbing Wayna Picchu. What to expect and if it is worth it – pictures included.

 Without the tickets for Wayna Picchu, you will not be allowed in.
 Tickets are valid only during a very narrow timeframe 7 to 8 am and 10 to 11 am and only for one day.
 You will also need an entrance ticket for Machu Picchu.
 That shouldn’t be a problem since you can’t buy them separately.

 There is also a host of booking agencies littering the web.
 They’ll have nice and wonderful websites (unlike the official website).
 Most importantly they are in English.
-With a bit of help from google translate, you will be just fine on the official website, even if you don’t speak Spanish at all.
-But that’s just my opinion.
+But in 2017 the official website finally offered a translated mode, so there really is no need to go via the booking agencies

 How much do tickets for Wayna Picchu cost?
-They are only ~10 more USD (24 soles), but you need the Machu Picchu main entrance ticket to get in, as I already detailed out above.
+They will charge ~20 more USD (48 soles), but you need the Machu Picchu main entrance ticket to get in, as I already detailed out above.

 What to wear for Wayna Picchu